 NordVPN and CyberGhost are equally secure in the sense of not leaking your information.
 However, NordVPN offers more useful advanced security features that its rival lacks, making it better for overall safety when browsing.

 How can we know this is true in both cases?
-Here’s how – we listed both on the list of our favorite no-logging VPNs.
+Here’s how – we mentioned both on the list of our favorite no-logging VPNs.
 Second, both options have been verified and audited by cybersecurity experts.
 CyberGhost has an audit from Deloitte on its no-log policy.
 NordVPN has a few from Deloitte and PwC.

 Winner: Tie 🟰